vedal/show-and-tell/README.md

 # Neural Image Captioning
-The goal of this project was to tackle the problem of automatic caption generation for images.
-As part of the project the Neural Image Captioning (NIC) model proposed by Vinyals et al. was reimplemented.
+The goal of this project was to tackle the problem of automatic caption generation for images of real world scenes.
+The work consisted of reimplementing the Neural Image Captioning (NIC) model proposed by Vinyals et al. and running appropriate experiments to tests its performance.

-This project was carried out as part of the ID2223 "Scalable Machine Learning and Deep Learning" course at [KTH Royal Institute of Technology](http://kth.se).
+The project was carried out as part of the ID2223 "Scalable Machine Learning and Deep Learning" course at [KTH Royal Institute of Technology](http://kth.se).

 ### Contributors
 - Martin Hwasser (github: [hwaxxer](https://github.com/hwaxxer/))